 Given the fact that port and marina occupy waters in city center, the beach is remote and is located 3km away from the city center.
 The beach is called Kyani Akti, it's spacious and offers plenty of natural shade.
 It is a sandy beach with shoal and it's one of the favorite beaches to parents with children.
 It is well organized and you can get parasols and sunbeds by ordering a drink.
 There are showers, changing rooms, toilets, volleyball net, modern cafes and bars on the beach.

 Nightlife in Preveza is richer compared to the nearest cities, Parga and Lefkas.
 Supplying is also easier because Preveza, apart from the famous supermarket chain Lidl, also has Marinopoulos, Metro and several large and several smaller markets.
-The only petrol station with liquid gas in this area is located near Preveza (the next is at Igoumenitsa).
 In Preveza you could visit art galleries, cinemas, museums, and there are a lot of bars, taverns, fast food restaurants, boutiques and souvenir shops.

 The coast around Preveza has rich dense, larch forests, numerous coves and caves, long beaches, and facing the west it’s characteristic by its beautiful sunsets.
 Driving from Preveza to Parga is very pleasant because the main road offers beautiful view of the sea, and along the way there are interesting view points.
 For the larger part of the coastline around Preveza we could say that is still less attended and unexplored, it is perfect for visitors who like to explore and find hidden and wild coves and also for those who prefer to be alone.